mtask/multissh/README.md

 #Multissh

-If you need to operate with multiple servers through ssh then with Multissh you can run needed commands only once and they will be executed on all your servers.
+Run same command on multiple servers.
+SSH key base authentication is needed.

-##Usage
+## Configuration

-- Configuration
+- Servers

-Config your servers to multissh.conf with the following syntax(without ""), one server per line:
+Put your servers to multissh.conf with the following syntax(without ""), one server per line:

 "user@server=user"